SystemsApproach/7E/preface.rst

 In the process of refactoring our coverage of networking, some topics receive less attention than in past editions, and some emerging topics cannot be covered in as much detail as we would like.
-To account for these gaps, the book includes references to a wealth of supplemental material.
+To account for these limits, the book includes references to a wealth of supplemental material.
 This includes links to relevant subsections for the 6th Edition (which continues to be available online), as well as links to a series of monographs we have written since publishing 6E in 2020.
-These monographs cover what we believe to be among the most important topics in networking, including SDN, 5G, Congestion Control, Operations, and Security (with a book on ML/AI in the works).
+These monographs cover what we believe to be among the most important topics over the last few years, including SDN, 5G, Congestion Control, Operational Practices, and Security (with a book on ML/AI in the works).
 We reference these books for students who want to go deeper on these important topics, which allows us to focus on more introductory material (and keep the length of this book in check).